sbci-brain/SBCI_Pipeline/README.md

 2. Multi-shell dwi data
 3. Resting-state fMRI data

-The data are assumed to be minimaly preprocessed using FSL's pipeline - i.e., eddy correction and susceptibility-induced distortion correction
+The data are assumed to be minimaly preprocessed - i.e., using FSL's pipeline to perforrm eddy correction and susceptibility-induced distortion correction.

 ## Installing Prerequisites